 Total 7,200 RMB

-The following guest houses and agencies provide trekking guides and can make arrangements for pack animals.
+The following guest houses, individuals, and agencies provide trekking guide service and most can make arrangements for pack animals.
 I have personally contracted service with each one, except Sean’s.
 He has a good reputation and many years of experience in Tiger Leaping Gorge.
 The availability of English-speaking guides is noted.